UVA vs UVB Explained: Why You Need UV Protection Glasses Now

 - Prevention of Eye Diseases: By shielding your eyes from harmful UV rays, these glasses reduce the risk of cataracts, macular degeneration, and other eye conditions caused by the sun.

-- Youtful Eye Health: Prevents premature aging, wrinkles, and dark circles caused by sun exposure.
+- Younger Looking Eyes: Prevents premature aging, wrinkles, and dark circles caused by sun exposure.

-How to Choose the Right UV Protection Glasses?
+How to Choose the Best UV Protection Glasses For Your Eyes?

-Consider these factors when you choose to buy UV protection glasses:
+Consider these factors when you choose to buy UV protection sunglasses:

 - UV 400 Lenses: Look for sunglasses that have a label that mentions 100% UV protection or UV 400 or anti-UVA & UVB.